WajdWael/Dashboard/README.md

 Before we start, let's understand some core concepts that will make our lives easier while working on this project.

 1. This project will teach how to separate your code into small pieces, which will be readable, and easier to catch errors.
-2. advanced skills to structure your code and make it clean and readable.
+2. advanced skills to structure and make your code clean and readable.

 ---